Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 7850 should perform a bit faster than the Radeon HD 5850 overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 7850 should be 20% faster than the Radeon HD 5850 in general, due to its greater bandwidth. (explain)

-Texel RateThe Radeon HD 7850 is a bit (more or less 5%) faster with regards to texture filtering than the Radeon HD 5850. (explain)
+Texel RateThe Radeon HD 7850 will be a small bit (about 5%) better at AF than the Radeon HD 5850. (explain)

-Pixel RateThe Radeon HD 7850 is just a bit (about 19%) faster with regards to full screen anti-aliasing than the Radeon HD 5850, and also able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon HD 7850 is just a bit (approximately 19%) more effective at AA than the Radeon HD 5850, and will be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison